gebob19/Dropout-Attention/README.md

 # Introduction

-This project investigates a new use of self-attention, which to the best of my knowledge is first of its kind.
+This project investigates a new use of Natural Language Processing (NLP) Attention, which to the best of my knowledge is first of its kind.

 ## Self-Attention

-The Transformer [2] has led to significant advances in Natural Language Processing (NLP) tasks.
+The Transformer [2] has led to significant advances in NLP tasks.

-Its self-attention involves linear projections of vectors representing a Query, a Key, and a Value.
-Following the projections is a linear summation weighted by the cosine distance between the projected vectors.
-The summation is then concatenated with the projected vector and is the projected again from 2*hidden size to hidden size.
-For self-attention, the Query, Key and Value are all the same vector.

 One significant downfall of the Transformer's attention is interpretability.
 Given n-words, an L-layer Transformer requires analysis of L * n^2 elements.
 With our technique, only L * n elements are required to be analyzed.

 ## Dropout

-Dropout [3] is a technique where units are dropped stochastically with a P(drop) at training time.
-It is used as a regularization technique for neural networks and is used in most architectures.
+Dropout [3] is a regularization technique where units are dropped stochastically with a P(drop) at training time.
+Since we are comparing Dropout techniques, we will refer to this technique as Vanilla Dropout.

-A disadvantage of Dropout is that units are dropped entirely at random.
-When training word-embeddings, Dropout can lead to a significant loss of latent-space information.
-We show this loss in latent-space information can hinder training larger models significantly.
+A disadvantage of Vanilla Dropout is that units are randomly dropped.
+When training word-embeddings, by dropping only certain units of whole embeddings, Vanilla Dropout can lead to a significant loss of latent-space information.
+We show this loss in latent-space information can significantly hinder training larger models.

-Our technique improves model training in less time and we show we are able to train larger models while maintaining validation accuracy without standard Dropout.
+## The Model

+We will show that the purposed mechanism improves interpratibility, time to train, training larger models, and acts as a valid regularization technique.
+The mechanism is easy to implement, requires a small amount of extra trainable parameters, and shows significant improvements on the tested dataset.

 # Algorithm

 Assume the input is of a single batch of size (*sequence_length*, *hidden*).
-Each vector across the sequence length will be refered to as a word-vector.
+Each vector across the sequence length will be referred to as a word-vector.
+The algorithm would be act the same with batch sizes greater than 1.

-Each layer in the network will have a corresponding vector (initialized randomly) of size *hidden*.
+Each layer in the network will have a unique corresponding vector (initialized randomly) of size *hidden*.
 This vector will be called the layer-vector.

 Vector dot-product will be performed with the layer-vector and each word-vector.
 This operation will result in a vector of size (*sequence_length*, 1).
 This vector will be called the attention-vector.

-The intuition is that each value in the attention-vector will correspond to how relevant the corresponding word-vector is to the current layer.
+Each value in the attention-vector will correspond to how relevant the corresponding word-vector is to the current layer.

 Using the attention-vector we create a probability distribution to stochastically sample the least relevant word-vectors from.